 As Steve Jobs once emphasized, “One person never does great things in business.
 A team of people does them”.
 In line with that, many people are involved in developing a product or a service.

-For instance, if our company is developing an app, then the marketing, sales, design, and IT departments should work together — because every department has a significant influence on the app’s success on the market.
+For instance, if our company is developing an app, then the marketing, sales, design, and IT departments should work together — because every department significantly influences the app’s success on the market.
 Their collaboration is the key to a successful launch, as every department has a vital role in doing things the right way.

-In contrast, imagine developers creating an app without consulting UI/UX designers or the marketing team who performs comprehensive market and competitor research.
+In contrast, imagine developers creating an app without consulting UI/UX designers or the marketing team and performing comprehensive market and competitor research.
 Applications focused only on functionality without considering the importance of user experience are likely to fail, no matter how great they are.

 After all, nowadays, not being user-friendly is unacceptable.
 Moreover, without market and competitor research, the company would risk launching a product nobody wants.